 Having a hobo stove with you is enjoying the full camping experience.
 Here is how to make one.

-While on a hobo stove one can not prepare fresh oven baked bread, you might want to learn the technique anyway.
+While on a hobo stove one can not prepare fresh oven baked bread, you might want to learn that technique.
 Here is how to prepare freshly baked bread on a camp fire.

 And while you are at slow camping, why not have a look at slow living while cycling.
 Here is a post with 7 tips.